7RU7H/CTFs/TryHackMe/Markdown/Relevant/Relevant-WTFisTHIS.md

 With all the re-re-re-re-re-returning eyebrow raising this box has induced.
 RPC the only way.
 HTTP   could be behind `:49663/aspnet_client/`

+Running all of my cheatsheets worth of rpc the second time
 ```powershell
 rpcclient -U bob 10.10.177.186
 Password for [WORKGROUP\bob]: